RAWx18/kiki/README.md

 ## 🌟 Community & Contributions

 ### 📢 **Join the Discussion on Discord!**
-We’re building **Kiki together!** Join our [Discord Server](https://discord.gg/g4TMUy3c) to:
+We’re building **Pika together!** Join our [Discord Server](https://discord.gg/g4TMUy3c) to:
 ✅ Discuss feature ideas
 ✅ Get help with setup
 ✅ Contribute & collaborate
-✅ Share your experience with Kiki
+✅ Share your experience with Pika

 ### 💡 **Suggest New Features!**
-Have an idea to make Kiki better?
+Have an idea to make Pika better?
 Submit your feature requests here:
 [📩 Feature Request Form](https://forms.gle/m6965mdztYdE6A8i6)

 ### 🛠️ Contributing
-Kiki is **open-source** and we want it to be **shaped by the community**! 🚀 If you’d like to contribute:
+Pika is **open-source** and we want it to be **shaped by the community**! 🚀 If you’d like to contribute:
 - Check out our **[Contribution Guidelines](CONTRIBUTING.md)**.
 - Submit **pull requests** for new features, bug fixes, or optimizations.
 - Open issues if you find **bugs or have feature suggestions**.